Michelle-W-M/NodeRED-Photon-Temperature-MonitoringAndPrediction/README.md

 - Hook to IFTTT account

 ###  Health of Temperature Sensor
-- This is dependant on the temperature sensor type that is used.
+- This is dependent on the temperature sensor type that is used.
 Here, LM35 is used.
 Change the vlaue in the `Percent Error` node depending on the type of sensor you are using, which can be found on the product's data sheet

 ###  Predictions
 - The max/min temperatures can be set in the `Output a prediction` node